Key Takeaway

 What changed with the Supreme Court IEEPA ruling in February 2026?

 On February 20, 2026, the U.S. Supreme Court ruled in Learning Resources v.
 Trump that using IEEPA to impose broad import tariffs exceeded presidential authority.
 The 25% IEEPA tariff on Mexican imports was struck down.
-The administration replaced it with a 10% Section 122 tariff effective February 24, 2026 (an increase to the statutory maximum of 15% has been announced but not formalized), which expires after 150 days (approximately July 24, 2026) unless Congress acts.
+The administration replaced it with a 10% Section 122 tariff effective February 24, 2026 (an increase to the statutory maximum of 15% has been announced but not formalized; CBP is collecting at 10%), which expires after 150 days (approximately July 24, 2026) unless Congress acts.
 USMCA-qualifying goods remain exempt under Section 122.
 On March 4, the Court of International Trade ordered CBP to refund all IEEPA duties collected during the March 2025 to February 2026 period, approximately $166 billion from 330,000 importers.
-CBP expects to begin automated refunds by late April 2026.
+CBP is building the CAPE (Consolidated Administration and Processing of Entries) refund system, with the claim portal 73% complete as of March 19, 2026.
+No firm refund start date has been committed.

 What happens if my product doesn't qualify for USMCA?

-Products manufactured in Mexico that don't meet USMCA rules of origin currently face a 10% Section 122 surcharge when entering the United States, on top of standard MFN duty rates.
+Products manufactured in Mexico that don't meet USMCA rules of origin may face the 10% Section 122 surcharge when entering the United States, depending on product category.
+The proclamation excludes goods already covered by Section 232 (steel, aluminum, automobiles) and approximately 1,100 HTS codes in sectors including pharmaceuticals, certain electronics, and aerospace.
+For covered goods, the surcharge applies on top of standard MFN duty rates.
 If Section 122 expires in July 2026, the surcharge drops to zero.
 However, there is no guarantee a replacement tariff won't be enacted.
 Non-qualification isn't necessarily permanent.
 Many products can be brought into compliance through targeted sourcing adjustments, shifting one or two high-value components to USMCA-region suppliers, or by using a different Regional Value Content calculation method.
 A detailed qualification assessment identifies exactly what changes would be required and what they would cost relative to the tariff savings.

 How do Mexico's 2026 tariff increases affect U.S. companies manufacturing in Mexico?